SEMICeu/documentation/editorial_flow.md

 An editorial flow is initiated when issues for a data specification are to be addressed.
 This section provides a high level overview on how the editor will interact with the SEMIC GitHub space to execute this task.

-First, the editorial flow is described generically, at design level.
+First, it is provided a generic description of the editorial flow, at design level.
+It is composed of 3 main parts, for a total of six steps.
-Next, the generic editorial flow is made more concrete with an example.
+Next, it is provided an example of the generic editorial flow, to make it more concrete.
+To this end, for each of the three parts of the editorial flow, also a short screen videorecording has been prepared illustrating some steps.

-To make the example more insightful, it is composed of three short screen recordings each illustrating some steps.
+Relevant links to the items described in the sections above are numbered throughout the page and  included in section 'Links' at the bottom.

 # Generic editorial flow